 - 2.1 In a year when there are ordinary elections the Annual Meeting will be held within 21 days of the retirement of the outgoing Councillors.
 In any other year, the Annual Meeting will take place in May.
-The meeting will usually start at 6.00pm. - 2.2 The Annual Meeting will: - (a) elect a person to preside if the Chairman and Vice-Chairman are not present; - (b) elect the Chairman of the Council; - (c) elect the Vice-Chairman of the Council; - (d) receive any declarations of interest from Councillors; - (e) approve the minutes of the last meeting; - (f) receive any announcements from the new Chairman and/or the Chief Executive; - (g) in the year of ordinary elections of Councillors, or when there is a vacancy, elect the Leader; - (h) agree: - (i) the terms of reference of, - (ii) size and
+The meeting will usually start at 6.00pm. - 2.2 The Annual Meeting will: - (a) elect a person to preside if the Chairman and Vice-Chairman are not present; - (b) elect the Chairman of the Council; - (c) elect the Vice-Chairman of the Council; - (d) receive any declarations of interest from Councillors; - (e) approve the minutes of the last meeting; - (f) receive any announcements from the new Chairman and/or the Chief Executive; - (g) in the year of ordinary elections of Councillors, or when there is a vacancy, elect the Leader; - (h) receive comments, questions or petitions from members of the public and/or from Councillors on their behalf, in accordance with procedure rule 8 - (i) consider questions on notice from members of the Council in the order in which they have been received, in accordance with procedure rule 9;